MarkoMlakar/openfeature-dynatrace/README.md

-# OpenFeature with React, OpenTelemetry and Dynatrace [WIP]
+# OpenFeature with React, OpenTelemetry and Dynatrace [Work in progress]

+## Purpose

+This repository showcases how to use OpenFeature and OpenTelemetry SDK in a React frontend application to send feature flag data to Dynatrace, where you can observe and monitor the changes in real-time.

-A work-in-progress showcase of OpenFeature integration with React, demonstrating different feature flag providers and their connection to the Dynatrace platform.
+A demonstration of OpenFeature integration with React, showing different feature flag providers and their connection to the Dynatrace platform for observability and monitoring.

-## Current Implementation (placeholder UI!)
+## Implementation

 This project demonstrates three different OpenFeature providers: